FAIRmat-NFDI/pynxtools/pynxtools/dataconverter/README.md

                                   parameters the converter supports.
   --undocumented                  Shows a log output for all undocumented
                                   fields
-  --merge-partial                 Merges partial NeXus files provided as
-                                  different --input-file to the converter.
   --mapping TEXT                  Takes a <name>.mapping.json file and
                                   converts data from given input files.
   --help                          Show this message and exit.